nino-triandafilidis/coronary-anomaly-analytics/README.md

 - Confirming a clinical review updates `parsed_reports/json/`.
 - Clicking `Save to database` on the results page adds that report to the browser `localStorage` corpus.
-- The dashboard reads parsed-report files, while result-page historical frequencies read `localStorage`.
+- The dashboard and filtering page read parsed-report files, while result-page historical frequencies read `localStorage`.

 As a result, dashboard counts and result-page historical-frequency counts may differ.